Schema evolution & compatibility

 • Booleans: false

-• Structs: A struct with all fields at their default values
+• Structs: a struct with all fields at their default values

-• Enums: The implicit UNKNOWN variant
+• Enums: the implicit UNKNOWN variant

-• Optional types: null
+• Optional: null

-Adding variants to an enum
+Adding a variant to an enum

 Old code encountering a new variant will treat it as the implicit UNKNOWN variant.

 Skir uses numeric identifiers (field numbers) in its binary and compact JSON formats, not names.
 Therefore, renaming any element is safe.
+Renaming .skir files or moving symbols across files is also always safe.

 Note